christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 Similarly, create a dbUserPolicy on the dbUserCompartment as show. **Make sure you pick the right compartment before you hit the 'Create Policy' button**

+- Allow group dbUsers to MANAGE autonomous-databases in compartment dbUserCompartment

+- Allow group dbUsers to MANAGE autonomous-backups in compartment dbUserCompartment

+- Allow group dbUsers to USE virtual-network-family in compartment dbUserCompartment

+- Allow group dbUsers to MANAGE instance-family in compartment dbUserCompartment

+You may alternatively choose to grant 'MANAGE all-resources' privileges to users that need to provision databases and other cloud resources in their own private compartment as shown below

 ![dbUser_policy](./images/100/dbUser_policy.png)

 **d.
-And finally, lets create a fleet admin and a database user****** <u>and add them to their respective groups</u>.
+And finally, lets create a fleet admin and a database user**  <u>and add them to their respective groups</u>.
 Any additional fleet admins or database users will simply need to be added to their groups and they will automatically assume their group privileges

 ![dbuser1](./images/100/dbuser1.png)